The best songs of Kendrick Lamar: Official clips, audio, description

 8. LOYALTY. feat.
 Rihanna

-"LOYALTY" - is an attempt by Kendrick Lamar to create.
-Of course, Rihanna is an absolute pearl works, but Kendrick uses it to explore his soul with a beat that's presented in a funky-pop-hop style.
+"LOYALTY." - is Kendrick Lamar's attempt to create.
+Of course, Rihanna represents the absolute pearl works, but Kendrick uses it to explore his soul with a beat that is presented in a funk-pop-hop style.

 7. Money Trees